lawalibukun/pdsnd_github/README.md

 Trip duration: total travel time, average travel time.
 User info: counts of each user type counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago).

+How To Run the Data:
+Clone the project Prerequisite You must have installed python and libraries like numpy and pandas.
+Run the project
+Open the terminal
+And run python bikeshare_2.py

 ### Files used
 bikeshare.py
 new_york_city.csv